yang-yang-ir/yang-yang-ir.github.io/_pages/research.md

 ## Working Papers

-**Foreign Lobbying as an Electoral Strategy: Electoral Cycles and Major-Power** *Working Paper.*
+**Foreign Lobbying as an Electoral Strategy: Electoral Cycles and Major-Power**, *Working Paper.*

 <details>